A picture is worth a thousand words & when spoken in IT paradigm, a dashboard is worth thousands of GB of data.

 “An easy to read, often single page, real-time user interface, showing a graphical presentation of the current status (snapshot) and historical trends of an organization’s key performance indicators (KPIs) to enable instantaneous and informed decisions to be made at a glance.” – source Wikipedia

-The concept dashboard originated from automobile dashboard, where driver can look & get all the required information like speed, distance travelled, RPM etc.
+The concept dashboard originated from automobile dashboard, where driver can look & get all the required information like speed, distance traveled, RPM etc.

 – View performance information in a graphical format that enables the ability to quickly identify performance issues and study the root causes behind an anomaly.